MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/guarded-fabric-shielded-vm/guarded-fabric-create-vm-move-to-guarded-fabric.md

 As part of the procedure, you will create a Key Protector that contains two important elements:

--   **Owner**: In the Key Protector, you—or more likely, the group you work in, that shares security elements such as certificates—are identified as “owner” of the VM.
+-   **Owner**: In the Key Protector, you???or more likely, the group you work in, that shares security elements such as certificates???are identified as ???owner??? of the VM.
 Your identity as owner is represented by a certificate that, if you run the commands as shown, is generated as a self-signed certificate.
 Optionally, you can instead use a certificate backed by PKI infrastructure, and omit the **-AllowUntrustedRoot** parameter in the commands.

--   **Guardians**: Also in the Key Protector, your hosting provider or enterprise datacenter (which runs HGS and guarded hosts) is identified as a “guardian.”
+-   **Guardians**: Also in the Key Protector, your hosting provider or enterprise datacenter (which runs HGS and guarded hosts) is identified as a ???guardian.???
 The guardian is represented by the guardian key that you imported in the previous procedure, [Import the guardian configuration on the tenant Hyper-V server](#import-the-guardian-configuration-on-the-tenant-hyper-v-server).

 For an illustration showing the Key Protector, which is an element in a shielding data file, see [What is shielding data and why is it necessary?](Guarded-Fabric-and-Shielded-VMs.md#what-is-shielding-data-and-why-is-it-necessary).